SumianVoice/TransVoice-Wiki/wiki/pages/vocal-weight/index.md

 ### Vocal Weight and Airflow
 Higher vocal weight requires more subglottal pressure, but not more airflow.
 This can seem a little counter intuitive, but we can increase air pressure without increasing airflow, since that airflow pressure is resisted by the folds.
 This extra resistance by the folds is what allows them to vibrate with more mass.
 If the airflow skipped over the folds, then they wouldn't have the energy to move in the high vocal fold mass configuration.
 - more vocal weight requires more pressure but not airflow
-- you can get louder without increasing airflow by adding vocal weight and pressure
+- you can get louder without increasing weight or pressure by using higher [closure](/wiki/pages/clarity/breathiness.html#breathiness)
-- pressed phonation ([hyperadduction](/wiki/pages/various/hyperadduction)) is another example of adding force to the folds to get a louder sound
+- pressed phonation ([hyperadduction](/wiki/pages/various/hyperadduction)) is when you add too much [closure](/wiki/pages/clarity/breathiness.html#breathiness), getting to harmful levels

 ### Closure Relationship
-Adding more closure, like in yelling (loud at a high pitch) or barking (loud at a low pitch) does not necessarily add weight.
+Adding more [closure](/wiki/pages/clarity/breathiness.html#breathiness), like in yelling (loud at a high pitch) or barking (loud at a low pitch) does not necessarily add weight.
 Often, we hear more adduction like in [hyperadduction](/wiki/pages/various/hyperadduction) as _heavier_ when it's actually just louder.
 It's important to be careful not to assume that because a sound is more buzzy or louder, that it is from vocal weight.

 ### Things vocal weight is not